 To bake in loaf pan:

-- Grease the loaf pan and the line the pan with a parchment paper.
+- Grease a 9 x 5 inch loaf pan and the line the pan with a parchment paper.
 You can crisscross with parchment paper

-- Use a rolling pin to gently roll the dough out (while deflating some air bubbles at the same time) into about 18 x 24 inch rectangles, with the long side near you.
-The length will be about 3 times the length of you loaf pan.
+- Lightly dust your work surface with a bit of flour.
+Turn the dough out onto the working surface.
+Use a rolling pin to gently roll the dough out (while deflating some air bubbles at the same time) into about 18 x 24 inch rectangles, with the long side near you.
 The dough will be quite thin

 - Shape the log into a "Z" shape and carefully lift the dough up and put it inside the pan.
 The dough shouldn't be stacking on top of each other.
 It should be a "Z" shape inside the pan too